MikeRow/BananoPHP/README.md

 * [coingecko.com/API](https://www.coingecko.com/en/api)
 * [mynano.ninja/API](https://mynano.ninja/api)

+Special thanks also to [Sergey Kroshnin](https://github.com/SergiySW) for the prompt support given to me over the months

 ## Support

 Don't support me, support Nano decentralization!
 If you wish to delegate me your weight, here is my representative: